rulewis/journey-optimizer.en/help/using/event/experience-event-schema.md

 ### Unitary event configuration{#unitary_event_configuration}

-The linked schema fields are available in unitary event configuration:
+The linked schema fields are available in unitary and business event configuration:

 * when browsing through the event schema fields in the event configuration screen.
 * when defining a condition for system-generated events.